MaximeLeclet/ORM/README.md

 Just run Migrate.php :)

-Create new tables
-Create new fields
+Create new tables and new fields

 ---

-### Config files
+Config files

 Required fields : 'version' and 'fields' (type is required)